Increasing the sustainable value and facilitating the decision-making process of mining projects since 2010

 Therefore, software solutions designed to implement DBS algorithms will require significant expertise and experience to adress these challenges and to provide viable alternatives to traditional methods.
 Consequently, selecting a robust and customized software package is crucial when adopting DBS-based technologies.

-MiningMath, a pioneer in commercial DBS solutions, launched its first version in 2013 and has since focused on refining its proprietary algorithm.
+MiningMath, a pioneer company in commercial DBS solutions, launched its first version in 2013 and has since focused on refining its proprietary algorithm.
 This dedication has led to several unique features and advantages for its implementation:

-With MiningMath’s single-step, optimization engine, you can uncover opportunities that manual or stepwise planning might miss.
+With MiningMath’s single-step optimization engine, you can uncover opportunities that manual or stepwise planning might miss.
 Ultimately, this engine is able to optimize resource utilization and can improve project outcomes.
-Transform your mine planning process by leveraging MiningMath’s advantages and take your mining projects to new heights of efficiency and success.
+Transform your mine planning process by leveraging MiningMath’s advantages and take your mining projects to new heights of efficiency and success!

 Windows 64-Bit (x86_64) - 121 MB